fncbook/fnc/chapter9/orthogonal.md

 where $\mathbf{F}$ is the quasimatrix {eq}`quasimat`.
 ::::

-There is no need to supply a proof of {numref}`Theorem {number} <theorem-orthogonal-normal>` because it will read exactly the same as for the discrete normal equations.
+There is no need to supply a proof of @theorem-orthogonal-normal because it will read exactly the same as for the discrete normal equations.
 All the effort has gone into making definitions that set up a perfect analogy.
 In retrospect, all we needed in the original discrete case were linear combinations and inner products.

 (example-lsfitexpfun)=
 ::::{prf:example}